iliapopov17/NGS-Handbook/04_Phylogenetics/05_Root_Date/README.md

 In the first article - https://www.science.org/doi/10.1126/sciadv.adh9143 there was a full genome analysis.
 Their estimate of the age of the common ancestor of smoky leopards is 2.2 million years.
 And we hit 100 nucleotides pretty good!

 But in the second article - https://www.sciencedirect.com/science/article/pii/S2589004222019198 - the age of the ancestor is 5.1 million years old....
 Well.
 Interesting.
 I can't explain it yet.
-The only thing I can say is that this article has a cool map of leopard populations.
-Too bad I didn't see them in Sumatra or Kalimantan when I was there...(